 According to Mordor Intelligence, China made AI a required subject in all primary and secondary schools as of September 2025, mandating eight hours of AI coursework yearly for primary learners within a $3.3 billion national strategy.
 This aggressive approach to AI literacy education reflects national priorities for preparing an AI enabled workforce.

 According to Mordor Intelligence, the UAE made AI mandatory for all public school students starting kindergarten in the 2025-26 school year, backed by centralized teacher-training programs.
-South Korea similarly launched AI-powered digital textbooks in March 2025, investing approximately $830 million in adaptive learning platforms.
+South Korea launched AI-powered digital textbooks in March 2025, investing approximately $850 million in adaptive learning platforms—though the program was scaled back after just four months following complaints about factual errors, privacy risks, and increased teacher workloads, with lawmakers revoking the textbooks' official status by August 2025.
+South Korea's experience serves as a cautionary tale about the risks of rushing AI deployment in education without sufficient testing and educator buy-in.

 A Turnitin survey found that 64% of students worry about the use of AI within education—outpacing academic administrators (41%) and educators (50%).
 For educators and students feel alike, overreliance on AI and potential loss of critical thinking skills were identified as top concerns.